gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `FORCE_PRIVATE`: Force every new repository to be private.
 - `MAX_CREATION_LIMIT`: Global maximum creation limit of repository per user, `-1` means no limit.
 - `PULL_REQUEST_QUEUE_LENGTH`:exclamation:: Length of pull request patch test queue, make it as large as possible.
+- `ARCHIVE_FULL_PATH`: Global boolean flag to indicate the incusion of full path of the repository when archived for downlaod or release, default `true`.

 ## UI (`ui`)